 Ingest Data for Testing

-To ingest data for testing purposes, you can use the IngestTest action.
-You can use this action to view the output of the import process for a small amount of data, without the data being indexed into IDOL.
+To ingest data for testing purposes, use the IngestTest action.
+You can use this action to view the output of the ingestion process for a small amount of data, without the data being indexed into IDOL.